 Nevada has also enjoyed postseason success, including eight consecutive bowl appearances by the Wolf Pack football team, nine postseason invitations for the men’s basketball squad in the last 10 years, including NCAA Tournament appearances from 2004-07 and a run to the quarterfinals of the National Invitation Tournament in 2012.
 Nevada’s women’s basketball team has made three Women’s National Invitation Tournament appearances, including back-to-back invitations in 2010 and 2011, while the Wolf Pack volleyball team has been to the NCAA Championships five times, baseball has made four NCAA Regional appearances, and softball has been invited to three NCAA Regionals.
 Nevada’s men’s golf has advanced to the NCAA Championship three times and the soccer team earned its first NCAA appearance in 2006.

 The Wolf Pack’s Graduation Success Rate for student-athletes is at its all-time high of 80 percent and has improved in each of the last eight years, while all of Nevada’s teams have been penalty free in the Academic Progress Rate reports for eight consecutive years.
-Nevada has seen 499 of its student-athletes graduate in the past eight years, including 103 in the 2011-12 academic year and 32 in December of 2012.
+Nevada has seen 533 of its student-athletes graduate in the past eight years, including 169 over the past two academic years (2011-12 and 2012-13).

 The university also has been recognized for its accomplishments off the playing field.
 Nevada was listed as one of the top athletics departments in the nation in providing opportunities for women in sports in the last four years of the national Gender Equity Scorecard study, including two years as the country’s best in 2006 and 2007.
 Nevada has also been recognized by the Laboratory for Diversity in Sport at Texas A&M University for its accomplishments in the areas of diversity and was one of only 10 universities in the country to win the group’s Diversity in Athletics Award in 2005-06.

 Nevada Athletics also provides invaluable national media exposure for northern Nevada.
-The Wolf Pack has made 99 national television appearances in the last seven years, including nine football games in its record-setting 2010 season and nine in 2012, and has received coverage from ESPN, USA Today, Sports Illustrated, the Sporting News, ESPN the Magazine, the New York Times, the Washington Post, the Los Angeles Times, the San Francisco Chronicle, Examiner.com, ESPN.com, SI.com, CBS Sportline.com and FoxSports.com in addition to daily local and regional media coverage.
+The Wolf Pack has made more than 100 national television appearances in the last eight years, including nine football games in its record-setting 2010 season and nine in 2012, and has received coverage from ESPN, USA Today, Sports Illustrated, the Sporting News, ESPN the Magazine, the New York Times, the Washington Post, the Los Angeles Times, the San Francisco Chronicle, Examiner.com, ESPN.com, SI.com, CBS Sportline.com and FoxSports.com in addition to daily local and regional media coverage.

-Nevada Athletics also averages almost half a million hits per month on its official website, www.nevadawolfpack.com, and has over 55,000 followers on Facebook and Twitter.
+Nevada Athletics also averages almost half a million hits per month on its official website, www.nevadawolfpack.com, and has more than 60,000 followers on Facebook and Twitter.

 For more information about Wolf Pack Athletics, visit www.nevadawolfpack.com.